andjsmit/clam2idfind/README.md

 # clam2idfind

-This scipt is meant to be used to copy files identified by a ClamAV DLP (Data Loss Prevention) scan as possibly having sensitive information.
+This script is meant to be used to copy files identified by a ClamAV DLP (Data Loss Prevention) scan as possibly having sensitive information.
 These files can then be mounted and then inspected by Identity Finder.

 Two options are availabe:
 1. Copying or Listing all files identified by a single scan.